 Moderator: Julia Boorstin, Senior.
 Media and Entertainment Correspondent, CNBC

-NYSE Group is a subsidiary of Intercontinental Exchange (NYSE: ICE), a leading operator of global exchanges and clearing houses, and a provider of data and listings services.
+NYSE Group is a subsidiary of Intercontinental Exchange (NYSE: ICE), a leading global provider of data, technology and market infrastructure.
 NYSE Group’s equity exchanges — the New York Stock Exchange, NYSE American, NYSE Arca, NYSE Chicago and NYSE National — trade more U.S. equity volume than any other exchange group.
-The NYSE is the premier global venue for capital raising, including technology IPOs.
+The NYSE is the premier global venue for capital raising.
 NYSE Arca Options and NYSE Amex Options are leading equity options exchanges.
-To learn more, visit www.nyse.com/index.
+To learn more, visit nyse.com